-Social learning space Cycle / narrative Story In November 2022, I began to make some connections with an infor- that is carrying out relief work in Ukraine, specifically - but not exc around issues of women's sexual assault.
-Ground 1 narrative My connection with this group happened through a friend I know the OACC, a community organisation that organises a yearly conference we are both involved.
-I appreciate her very much, particularly her we outgoing personality, and know her to be both a trustworthy and resperson.
-I heard that she was involved in these efforts in the Ukraine called to participate in them. e in which varm and ourceful I was feeling in familiar territory with work on sexual assault, as a r an organiser, and as a woman having done a lot of my own process around my own sexual assault.
-Besides, I felt the impetus to be invol solidarity work as a result of my involvement in the Diversity and D. Circle, and the process we have gone through as a group.
-The vario processes we went through in the Circle also gave me a sense of stre- stability.
-So I decided to asked my friend about the project to see if I help.
-She quickly put me in touch with the right people. work lved in ecolonising us ength and Getting more people involved Aspiratio nal narrative It appeared there was a need for more support of these efforts, speciaround offering emotional support online to volunteers who are wor Ukraine.
-So I thought of several fellow volunteers in the Deep Adap Forum, with whom I had built trusting relationships, and whom I exist might have both the right skills, and an interest in this project. king in the tation Personal connections 1.
-Applied I contacted them individually. + Personal connections 2.
-Immediate Their responses were extremely positive - every one of them + expressed a keen interest to become involved.
-I also sensed that each of them showed a lot of sophistication in their understanding of what might be needed from them: they stepped in with an attitude of openness, flexibility, and of comfort with self-organising outside of official, bureaucratic channels.
-Personal connections 3.
+Social learning space Cycle / narrative Story Ground narrative In November 2022, I began to make some connections with an informal group, that is carrying out relief work in Ukraine, specifically - but not exclusively - around issues of women's sexual assault.
+My connection with this group happened through a friend I know through OACC, a community organisation that organises a yearly conference in which we are both involved.
+I appreciate her very much, particularly her warm and outgoing personality, and know her to be both a trustworthy and resourceful person.
+I heard that she was involved in these efforts in the Ukraine, and felt called to participate in them.
+I was feeling in familiar territory with work on sexual assault, as a midwife, as an organiser, and as a woman having done a lot of my own process work around my own sexual assault.
+Besides, I felt the impetus to be involved in solidarity work as a result of my involvement in the Diversity and Decolonising Circle, and the process we have gone through as a group.
+The various processes we went through in the Circle also gave me a sense of strength and stability.
+So I decided to asked my friend about the project to see if I could help.
+She quickly put me in touch with the right people.
+Getting more people involved Aspirational narrative It appeared there was a need for more support of these efforts, speciaround offering emotional support online to volunteers who are wor Ukraine.
+So I thought of several fellow volunteers in the Deep Adap Forum, with whom I had built trusting relationships, and whom I exmight have both the right skills, and an interest in this project. king in the tation Personal connections 1.
+Applied I contacted them individually.
+Personal connections Personal 2.
+Immediate Their responses were extremely positive - every one of them + Personal connections 3.
 Applied I connected them with my friend. + Personal connections 4.
-Immediate A few days later, she told me that these new collaborations with the DAF participants I had introduced her to were "growing like slime mould," very fast and in a purely self-organised fashion.
-I felt so excited and gratified!
-Personal connections 5.
-Applied Besides, as a result of these conversations, I have also become involved in conversations with people in a Ukrainian ecovillage, who are interested in increasing their capacity to house refugees, and in receiving planning help on building straw bale houses.
-They are also faces with power outages and looking to put the solar energy from panels they have to a wider range of uses.
+Immediate the slir felications Personal connections 5.
+Applied and are A few days later, she told me that these new collaborations with the DAF participants I had introduced her to were "growing like slime mould," very fast and in a purely self-organised fashion.
+I felt so excited and gratified! + Besides, as a result of these conversations, I have also become involved in conversations with people in a Ukrainian ecovillage, who are interested in increasing their capacity to house refugees, and in receiving planning help on building straw bale houses.
+They are also faces with power outages and looking to put the solar energy from panels they have to a wider range of uses. +

-58 https://consciouslearning.deepadaptation.info/2022/12/07/how-i-am-helping-to-catalyse-support-efforts-in-the-ukraine/
+$\frac{58\ https://consciouslearning.deepadaptation.info/2022/12/07/how-i-am-helping-to-catalyse-support-efforts-in-the-ukraine/}{}$